Glossina fuscipes

 Glossina fuscipes is a riverine fly species in the genus Glossina, which are commonly known as tsetse flies.
 Typically found in sub-Saharan Africa but with a small Arabian range, G. fuscipes is a regional vector of African trypanosomiasis, commonly known as sleeping sickness, that causes significant rates of morbidity and mortality among humans and livestock.
-Consequently, the species is among several being targeted by researchers for population control as a method for controlling the disease.
+Consequently, the species is among several being targeted by researchers and veterinary and public health authorities for population control as a method for controlling the disease.

-Physical Description
+Physical description

 G. fuscipes are often brown or grey-brown in color.
 Their bodies tend to have varied dark and light patches, effectively camouflaging them on surfaces such as bark, rock, or soil.
 At rest, G. fuscipes appear slim as they fold their wings on their backs so that one lies on top of the other.
 This is in contrast to houseflies and blowflies whose wings project outward at an angle while resting on their backs.
 Following a blood meal, the insect's abdomen will appear large, rounded and red.